Skip to the content.

 Collecting data

-The main goal of GridScore is to collect phenotypic data.
-The main data view of GridScore can be reached by selecting the Data entry menu item at the top of the screen after you have selected a trial from the front page.
+The main data view of GridScore can be reached by selecting the Data entry then Data grid menu item in the side menu after you have selected a trial from the front page.

 Most of the screen is taken up by the visual representation of the field plan in tabular form.
 Rows and columns are displayed along the left and top edge while the cells in the table represent the plots.